barsoom/pipeline/README.md

 ![how it looks](http://cl.ly/image/0r0D1C2P1I2v/Screen%20Shot%202014-02-17%20at%2013.01.15.png)

-Each commit shows up as it's own line, the newest at the top.
+Each commit shows up as its own line, the newest at the top.
 Within each line boxes are shown for the different builds run on that revision.

 The build names are links to the `status_url` passed in when reporting builds.
 At barsoom we pass in a link to the jenkins build result console.
 This way we can easily get to any build result of any recent revision.